SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Smalltalk

-- [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is the moldable development environment.
-It is a live notebook.
-It is a flexible search interface.
-It is a fancy code editor.
-It is a software analysis platform.
-It is a data visualization engine.
+- [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is a live notebook.
+A fancy code editor.
+A software analysis platform.
+A data visualization engine.
+A knowledge management system.
 All in one.

 ## Swift